canhamzacode/tipjar/README.md

 Tip Jar is a decentralized tipping platform that allows users to send and receive tips on the Solana blockchain.
 Users can tip friends and family while attaching a personal message to their transactions.

+## Disclaimer
+⚠️ Disclaimer: Use in dev mode!
+Not responsible for any losses—use a dummy wallet while connecting. 😆

 ## Features

 - **Send Tips**: Easily send SOL tips to friends, family, or any valid Solana wallet address.